apache/privacy-website/policies/privacy-policy-committer.md

 The ICLA data will be maintained by the ASF Secretary team.
 The Infrastructure team  will have access while maintaining the systems.
-The PMC Chairs will have access to ICLA data to create your ASF user ID and grant project access.
+The PMC Chairs and Members have access to Full Name, Public Name, and Email components of ICLA data to create your ASF user ID and grant project access.

 ### Deletion of ICLA data